-To remove a host from a cluster, do the following:
+To drain all daemons from a host do the following:

 The orchestrator supports assigning labels to hosts.
 Labels are free form and have no particular meaning by itself and each host can have multiple labels.
 They can be used to specify placement of daemons.
 See Placement by labels

 Labels can be added when adding a host with the